petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 Now this array is wholly stored in ``a``.

-Array elements can also be accessed through square brackets:
+Array elements can also be accessed via square brackets:
-``a[2]`` is element number 2, i.e. in our case it is ``-3``.
+``a[2]`` is the element number 2, i.e. in our case it is ``-3``.
 Similarly, ``a[5]`` is ``0``.
-You can put any arithmetic expressions and even other variables into square brackets: ``a[2*2-1]`` is ``12``, ``a[i]`` means "take the element with the index equal to the value of the variable ``i``", similarly ``a[2*i+1]`` means "take the element with the index equal to ``2*i+1``", and even ``a[a[4]]`` means "take the element whose index is equal to the value of the fourth element of our array" (in our example, ``a[4]`` is ``2`` so ``a[a[4]]`` is `a[2]", i.e. ``-3``)
+You can put any arithmetic expressions and even other variables into square brackets: ``a[2*2-1]`` is ``12``, ``a[i]`` means "take the element with the index equal to the value of the variable ``i``", similarly ``a[2*i+1]`` means "take the element with the index equal to ``2*i+1``", and even ``a[a[4]]`` means "take the element with index equal to the value of the fourth element of our array" (in our example, ``a[4]`` is ``2`` so ``a[a[4]]`` is `a[2]", i.e. ``-3``)